amigazen/OUI/USAGE.md

 # OUI Library Usage Guide

 This guide explains how to use the OUI (Object User Interface) library to create Amiga applications with C++.
+Based on the EnvManager example application.

 ## Table of Contents